 It is home to a variety of shorebirds, permanent and migratory; including the Red-capped Plover, Red-necked Stint, Caspian Tern, Pied Oystercatcher and Australian Pelican, as well as threatened species such as the Hooded Plover and Fairy Tern.
 Over 20 species of shorebirds have been sighted in the sanctuary.

-The sanctuary was originally developed by the Glamorgan Spring Bay Council’s then Natural Resource Management team in collaboration with the Parks & Wildlife Service, Dr Eric Woehler (at the time - Convenor of Birdlife Tasmania), the Orford Community Group and the Orford Primary School Association.
+The sanctuary was originally developed by the Glamorgan Spring Bay Council’s then Natural Resource Management team in collaboration with the Parks & Wildlife Service, Dr Eric Woehler (then Convenor of Birdlife Tasmania), the Orford Community Group and the Orford Primary School.

 The sandspit in the Orford Bird Sanctuary is internationally recognised as an Important Bird Area (IBA) by Birdlife International, and a Key Biodiversity Area (KBA).